Endogen/OpenCryptoBot/commands.md

 `/change`

 **Description**
-Show the price change of a coin over time (day, week, month and year) in target currency.
+Show the price change of a cryptocurrency over time (day, week, month and year) in target currency.
 Target currency can be:

 - BTC
 - ETH